EndeavourOS: Installation

+EndeavourOS features a graphical installer, unlike the distribution it is based on, Arch Linux, where installation is typically performed manually through the command-line tool pacstrap or through the archinstall script.
+For this reason, EndeavourOS is typically marketed as a beginner-friendly introduction to Arch Linux, though not as beginner-friendly as most Ubuntu-based distros due to its terminal-centric nature.
+Since EndeavourOS is based on Arch, it provides most upstream features as-is.

 EndeavourOS uses the Calamares system installer.
 While EndeavourOS was originally planned to ship with Cnchi, the net-installer used by Antergos, technical difficulties resulted in the adoption of an offline installer based on Portergos, a Linux distribution also based on Antergos, as a stop-gap until the issues could be resolved later in development.
 After the official launch of the distribution, the EndeavourOS team began to develop a Calamares net-installer, which was expected to release in November 2019, but was delayed to December.
 The net-installer offers multiple desktop environments, window managers, driver and firmware packages, and kernels during the installation process.
-The net-installer also allows the user to perform an offline install with the default KDE Plasma (Xfce was the former default) desktop themed with EndeavourOS branding.
+The net-installer also allows the user to perform an offline install with the default KDE Plasma (formerly Xfce) desktop themed with EndeavourOS branding.

-EndeavourOS features a graphical installer, unlike the distribution it is based on, Arch Linux, where installation is typically performed manually through the command-line tool pacstrap.
-As such, EndeavourOS is typically marketed as a beginner-friendly alternative to Arch Linux.
-As the distribution is based on Arch Linux, it provides most upstream features as-is.

 EndeavourOS provides access to the Arch User Repository (AUR), a collection of unofficial community-maintained source packages shipped by Arch Linux, by default through the yay package manager.